 \subsection{Methods}

-Similar to \citet{chen2017reading}, \citet{guu2020realm}, and \citet{karpukhin2020dense}, we isolate the retrieval quality in OpenQA by reporting P@5.
-P@$k$ is defined as the percentage of questions for which at least one retrieved passage (up to depth $k$) contains the gold answer string.
-We conduct these experiments on the open versions of the Natural Questions (NQ) and TriviaQA (TQ) datasets, reporting the retrieval results on their development sets.
-Additional details on these datasets and how we preprocessed them are in our appendices.
+Similar to \citet{chen2017reading}, \citet{guu2020realm}, and \citet{karpukhin2020dense}, we study the retrieval quality in OpenQA by reporting Success@$k$ (S@$k$ for short), namely, the percentage of questions for which a retrieved passage (up to depth $k$) contains the gold answer string.
+This metric reflects an upper bound on the performance of an extractive reader that reads $k$ passages, assuming it always locates the answer if present.
+However, readers in practice are affected by the quality and number of passages that contain the answer string and by passages that do \textit{not} contain the answer.
+To evaluate this more directly, we suggest employing a BERT-large model (with ``whole-word-masking'' pretraining) as a reader, trained for each retriever as described in~\secref{sec:method:reader-supervision}.
+We report the exact-match (EM) score corresponding to each retriever--reader combination on the validation set.
+Hyperparmeter tuning is described in~\secref{app:details}.

+We conduct these experiments on the open versions of the Natural Questions (NQ), SQuAD (SQ), and TriviaQA (TQ) datasets.
+Additional details on these datasets are in our appendices.
 Our retrieval results are summarized in Table~\ref{tab:retrieval}.
-To describe how each model was trained, we report its sources of positive and negative passages and how it was pretrained for retrieval (``relevance pretraining''), when applicable.
-Doing so allows us to separately explore the impact of \sys{}'s modeling and supervision.
-Ultimately, these retrieval results inform the end-to-end OpenQA systems we study in~\secref{sec:eval-reader}.
+To describe how each model was trained, we report its sources of positive and negative passages.